-A few weeks ago I was chatting online with an old friend from my bike racing days, Martha.
-We were discussing gravel rides and joking about long drives for short but rewarding efforts.
-She mentioned she was planning a weekend trip to Glacier National Park to ride its scenic Going-to-the-Sun Road before it fully opened to vehicles for the season and asked if I had any interest in joining her.
+A few weeks ago I was chatting with my biking friend Martha about gravel rides and long drives for short but rewarding efforts.
+She mentioned she was planning a weekend trip to Glacier National Park to ride its scenic Going-to-the-Sun Road before it fully opened to vehicles for the season and asked if I had interest in joining her.

 I had no idea that much like the North Cascades’ Highway 20, the Going-to-the-Sun Road has a small window in spring during snow removal operations where the road is open, with some restrictions, to foot and bicycle traffic only.

 Hmmmm… visit Glacier, a National Park that has been on my “must do” list for too long?
 And ride a scenic road still closed to cars?
-Uh, yes please!!
-I needed no convincing!
+Yes please!!
+I needed no convincing.

-Last weekend I finally got to see the awe of Glacier National Park firsthand!
+Early in June 2018, I finally got to see the awe of Glacier National Park firsthand.
 If you’ve never biked the Going-to-the-Sun Road you should put it on your bucket list and absolutely go in spring when the road is still closed to vehicles.
 I guarantee this ride will be one of the most memorable experiences of your life!
-Traveling by bike gives you the time and space to enjoy every detail of this stunning National Park!
+Traveling by bike gives you the time and space to enjoy every detail of this stunning National Park.

-Read on for more info, a full mile-by-mile guide of the ride (with lots of photos of course) and tips about where to stay, what to bring, and the best local places for food and beer!
-There’s still time to do the ride this year before the road opens.
-So get to it!!
+Read on for more info, a mile-by-mile guide of the ride, with lots of photos of course, and tips about where to stay, what to bring, and the best local places for food and beer.

 Glacier National Park and the Going-to-the-Sun Road